FeathersMcgr4w/filter-contacts/README.md

-# Filter customers data from page
+# Filter customers data from web page

 Bash script to automate the extraction and filtering of customer data (name, lastname, phone, email, website) from html pages.